nhamler/670_rick_hho/README.md

 # 670_rick_hho
-The Final Project for MIS 670 at Kansas State University
+The Final Project for MIS 670 (Dr. Chae) at Kansas State University